daboynb/windows_scripts/README.md

 # defender.bat

 This script disables Windows Defender and related security components with the help of PowerRun (tool created by Sordum).
+With the help of (jbara2002/windows-defender-remover).

 Note that this tool will permanently disable Windows Defender and other security components.
 I need to figure out how to re-enable them.
 Use with caution!